fabiosenracorrea/Trybe/05_JS_DOM_MANIPULATION/Project_02_Pixel_Art/README.md

 ## Projeto 02 - Pixel Art

-The first project of Trybe's 5th module.
+The second project of Trybe's 5th module.

 ### What was proposed here